 Here’s what I learned on my first trip to the Lidl supermarket!

 When I walked up to the store, I reached into my pocket for a quarter to grab a shopping cart.
 However, that isn’t necessary.
 Lidl’s U.S. stores don’t require shoppers to deposit a quarter to use a shopping cart.

 2. Save Money on “Fresh Deals”

-The first thing I saw inside the store was the sign for the “Fresh 5” specials in the produce department, but Lidl confirmed to Clark.com that it’s changing the promotion for the better.
+The first thing I saw inside the store was the sign for the “Fresh 5” specials in the produce department, but Lidl confirmed to Clark.com that it has changed this promotion for the better.

 Lidl has bright orange signs throughout the store to highlight additional price reductions.
 This large meat lovers pizza is only $4.84 — 50% off its original price.

 4. Look Above an Item to Find the Price